Collection

 Cobra Artists in the Golda and Meyer Marks Cobra Collection

-Image credit: Group photograph of Future artists for the Høst exhibition in Copenhagen, 1948.
-Background drawing by Carl-Henning Pedersen.
+Image credit: Group photograph featuring numerous Danish and Dutch Cobra artists, on the occasion of the Høst group exhibition in Copenhagen, November-December 1948.
+Back, left to right: Sixten Wiklund, Ernest Mancoba, Carl-Henning Pedersen, Erik Ortvad, Ejler Bille, Knud Nielsen, Tage Mellerup, Aage Vogel-Jørgensen and Erik Thommesen.
+Middle: Karel Appel, Tonie Sluyter, Christian Dotremont, Sonja Ferlov Mancoba, Wonga Mancoba and Else Alfelt.
+Front: Asger Jorn, Corneille, Constant and Henry Heerup.
+Modification drawing by Carl-Henning Pedersen.
 Courtesy of the Cobra Museum.
-Standing (from left to right): Sixten Wiklund, Ernest Mancoba, Carl-Henning Pedersen, Erik Ortvad, Ejler Bille, Knud Nielsen, Tage Mellerup, Aage Vogel-Jørgensen, Erik Thommessen.
-Siting (from left to right): Karel Appel, Tonie Sluyter, Christian Dotremont, Sonja Ferlov-Mancoba, Wonga, Else Alfelt.
-On the floor (from left to right): Asger Jorn, Corneille, Constant, Henry Heerup.

 The collection includes works by more than thirty artists from various countries